The Honest Cost of Horse Ownership in the UK (2026)

 A realistic breakdown of the cost of horse ownership UK-wide in 2026, from livery and farrier fees to vet bills, insurance, and the unexpected.

-This is a more honest breakdown of the actual cost of horse ownership UK-wide — what you're likely to spend, where the surprises come from, and how to budget without kidding yourself.
+A more honest breakdown of the cost of horse ownership UK-wide: what you're likely to spend, where the surprises come from, and how to budget without kidding yourself.

 Livery: the biggest variable

 Livery is the single largest cost for most horse owners and also the most variable.
-The range across the UK is significant:
+The range across the UK is wide:

-DIY livery — You rent the stable, do all the care yourself.
-Typically £80–£250/month depending on location.
+DIY livery: You rent the stable, do all the care yourself. £80–£250/month depending on location.
 Cheaper, but requires daily commitment regardless of work, weather, or personal circumstances.

-Part livery — The yard covers some tasks (often morning feeds and evening checks), you cover the rest.
-Typically £250–£600/month.
+Part livery: The yard covers some tasks (often morning feeds and evening checks), you cover the rest. £250–£600/month.

-Full livery — The yard handles everything: feeding, mucking out, turnout, rugging.
-Typically £600–£1,800+/month.
+Full livery: The yard handles everything: feeding, mucking out, turnout, rugging. £600–£1,800+/month.
 At the higher end in London, the Home Counties, and premium competition yards.

-Grass livery — Field only, no stable.
-Typically £50–£150/month, but unsuitable for horses that need shelter or regular stable access.
+Grass livery: Field only, no stable. £50–£150/month, but unsuitable for horses that need shelter or regular stable access.

-Where you are in the country moves these figures considerably.
+Where you are in the country moves these figures.
 The same arrangement that costs £400/month in Yorkshire might cost £900/month in Surrey.
-When budgeting, use realistic local figures, not national averages.
+When budgeting, use realistic local figures, not national averages, and where possible, plan against the median price in your county rather than the national £80–£1,800 spread, which lumps Cornish DIY paddock rent in with Surrey full-livery competition yards.
+The middle of your county's range is more useful than the middle of the national one.

 Farrier costs

-Regular farriery is non-negotiable for shod horses and important even for unshod ones.
+Regular farriery is non-negotiable for shod horses and important for unshod ones.
 Expect:

 - Shoeing (4 shoes): £100–£180 every 6–8 weeks